 To begin building apps that sign in social and local accounts, you'll need to create an Azure AD B2C tenant.
 To begin, follow creating an Azure AD B2C tenant.

-- Register an app and integrate with Microsoft identity platform.
+Register an app to integrate with Microsoft identity platform.